 Colombians protested in the street against a tax reform that would collect up to 2% of the GDP.
-The efforts requested while the Covid-19 crisis isn’t over yet draws harsh criticism from all parts.
+However, the efforts requested while the Covid-19 crisis isn’t over bring harsh criticism from all parts.

-The Colombian President, Ivan Duque, and the Minister of Finance Alberto Carrasquilla presented a draft tax reform to compensate the deficit caused by the Covid-19.
+The Colombian President, Ivan Duque, and the Minister of Finance Alberto Carrasquilla presented a draft tax reform to compensate for the deficit caused by Covid-19.

-The reform aims to collect 23 billion pesos ($6 billion USD) every year, which accounts for about 2.2% of the country’s gross domestic product in 2019.
+The reform aims to collect 23 billion pesos (USD 6 billion) annually, accounting for about 2.2% of the country’s gross domestic product in 2019.

-The bill extends the number of households which will be declaring and be eligible to income tax.
-Today, only 2% of the active population pay income tax, half of those who declare revenue.
+The bill extends the number of households that will be declaring and be eligible for income tax.
+Today, half of the population declares revenue, and only 2% of the active population pays income tax.
 The objective is to reach 9% of the population paying income tax in the next few years.

-The tax reform faces criticism, even among the majority as it impacts the middle class.
-While the Covid-19 crisis isn’t over yet, asking for the population to make efforts and pay for the deficit isn’t well accepted.
+The tax reform faces criticism, even among the majority, as it impacts the middle class.
+While the Covid-19 crisis isn’t over, asking the population to make efforts and pay for the deficit isn’t well accepted.

 Teachers, unions and students called for a national strike on April 28 and are expected to protest again on May 1.